 “THIS COMMAND IS EXPERIMENTAL.
 THE BEHAVIOR MAY CHANGE. ”.

-Anyway, it is a nice tool.
-It allows to unstage changes from Staging Area or to discard local changes.
-When we run the GIT STATUS command, the GIT RESTORE operation will be the suggested method to undo changes and it actually replaces the RESET command.
+When we run the GIT STATUS command, the GIT RESTORE operation will be the suggested method to undo changes, and it actually replaces the RESET command.
+Some developers prefer using command-line tools like git restore for restoring files.
 Here you can read more about other ways to restore or remove files in git.

 However, we will focus today not on cleaning up the Staging Area, but on restoring already deleted files.
 Let’s consider two cases here:

 As we know from the aforementioned article, changing the git history is a dangerous action.
 So the first case is easier because we can manipulate local history and local commits (those that have not yet been synchronized with the external repository).
-In the second case, however, we need to be more careful and take care of the correct commit history before we push our code.
-Fortunately, using GIT RESTORE allows us to recover files without changing the history.

 Regardless of which of the above situations we have, if we want to restore removed file, we first need to find out in which commit the file was deleted.
-We will use the REV-LIST operation for this.
-Let’s assume that we deleted the README.md file and now we want to get this deleted file back.
+To do this, you can use git log — [path/to/specific/file] to search all the commits for a specific file by its path and identify the last commit where the file existed.

 Probably the first commit on the list (the newest one) is the one where our file was deleted, so we should be more interested in the next one, in this case, the 6b2f73.
+You can use git show 6b2f73 to review the specified commit and see the changes made, ensuring you are restoring the correct version of the file.

-git restore – source 6b2f73 README.md
+git restore –source 6b2f73 README.md

 You could use the git CHECKOUT operation here to switch to a specific commit and manually recover the deleted file you are interested in from there, but that doesn’t sound the best or the smartest.
 In addition, by using the git CHECKOUT, we risk modifying our history.
-Using the GIT RESTORE operation allows us to keep the history and only make a new change that restores our file.

 Restore deleted branches